Ayushhhh188/Log-AnamolyDetection-System/README.md

 }
 ```

 No type label.
 No pre-assigned severity.
-The model doesn't know what it's looking at — it has to figure it out.
+The model decides.

 ### 2. Inference Pipeline